AmorosoData/web_scraping_challenge/README.md

 * Jupyter Notebook file called `mission_to_mars.ipynb` to complete all scraping and analysis tasks.
 The following outlines what was scraped.

+# Please Note: #
+the path to the chromedriver is set at executable_path = {"executable_path": "/usr/local/bin/chromedriver"}

 ### NASA Mars News

 * Scraped [NASA Mars News Site](https://mars.nasa.gov/news/) collected latest News Title and Paragraph Text.
 Assign the text to variables that you can reference later.